decentraland/documentation/content/creator/scenes/interactivity/onscreen-ui.md

 ```

 {{< hint warning >}}
-**📔 Note**   Create only one `UICanvas` per scene.
+**📔 Note**:  Create only one `UICanvas` per scene.
 To have different menus that appear at different times, make them all children of the same `UICanvas`, and set their visibility at that level.
 {{< /hint >}}

 ## Types of UI content